kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 The starting point in creating your character is determining your Characteristics.
 Just as no two people are exactly alike, each character in the game has different Characteristics that represent the diversity of people who inhabit the world.

 ### Characteristics
 Kaiser has eight different Characteristics: Strength, Constitution, Dexterity, Agility, Perception, Intelligence, Focus and Willpower.
 The first four deal with your physical abilities, while the last three represent your mental and spiritual capabilities.
 Perception is a mixed attribute, influenced by your physical and mental abilities.
 Each Characteristic must have a number.
 This number defines your natural quality for tasks related to that Characteristic.
+A value of 5 is average for a human and anything above 10 is considered inhuman -- and requires special powers to fully take advantage of.

 #### Strength (STR)
 Strength defines your physical ability to hit hard and lift heavy objects.